Joshua Bonehill-Paine: Political candidate

-Criminal acts
+Criminal acts, convictions, and imprisonment

 Malicious claims on blog

-Bonehill-Paine's blog, The Daily Bale, ran hoax stories which were repeated as fact on social media.
+Bonehill-Paine's blog, The Daily Bale, ran hoax stories which were repeated as fact on social media, as well as false accusations against his opponents.
+He described himself as "a proud anti-semite".
 A story from The Daily Bale went viral in August 2013, falsely reporting that The Globe pub in Leicester had refused to admit members of the armed forces, so as not to offend immigrants.
-People who had read the story threatened the pub with arson and its staff with murder.
+People who had read the story threatened the pub with arson and made death threats to the owners.
 Bonehill-Paine stated in an interview that his intention was to create "a shocking campaign" that people would "share quickly on social media".
 Security expert Graham Cluley called the stunt "utterly irresponsible and frankly moronic".
 In April 2014, Bonehill-Paine was sentenced to 180 hours of unpaid work and two years supervision for malicious communications over this incident.
 A year later, for breaching this community order, magistrates added another 10 hours of unpaid work to the sentence.

 In February 2014, a hoax story about a six-year-old girl from Croydon being kidnapped by an Asian child grooming gang was shared on social media.
 A September 2014 story made false claims about an Asian youth punching a baby and throwing it against a wall, which Bonehill-Paine later said had been written by an English Defence League member and published "without researching the actual article first".
 The next month, Bonehill-Paine's blog spread a hoax that a Somali immigrant with Ebola had gone missing in Leicester.
 A fake NHS poster making this claim was publicised by Bonehill-Paine's website, reportedly distributed by one of his supporters in Leicester, and seen in a medical centre in the city.

 In October 2014, he pleaded guilty to charges of malicious communications and harassment relating to articles on his Daily Bale blog falsely claiming that innocent people were paedophiles, drug dealers or religious zealots.
 During one hearing, he took issue with being called an "Internet troll" by the prosecutor, Dafydd Paxton.
 Sentencing was postponed until 12 January 2015 due to other "very serious" investigations involving him, including alleged incitement to racial hatred against a Member of Parliament, and later postponed again until 5 February.
 The hearing eventually took place on 9 February 2015, when he was given a three-month prison sentence suspended for 18 months, in addition to 80 hours' unpaid work and ten sessions of "education, training and employment".
 He was ordered to pay £85 costs and a victim surcharge of £80.